 Reference for .eqy file format¶

-file consists of sections.
+A .eqy file consists of sections.
 Each section start with a single-line

 section header in square brackets.